• Skip to primary navigation

 What Does it Take to Get a Job in California?

-To work, you must obtain a permit, and employers must have a permit as well.
+To work, you must obtain a permit, and employers must also have one.

 Without further ado, here are California’s highest-paying jobs…